 RBT (Registered Behavior Technician)

-An RBT is a paraprofessional certification in behavior analysis, they practice under the supervision of a certified therapist, such as a BCBA.
+An RBT is a paraprofessional certification in behavior analysis, specializing in autism therapy and practicing the supervision of a certified therapist, such as a BCBA.
 RBTs assist in delivering behavior analysis services on a 1:1 basis.
 They are also credentialed by the BACB (Behavior Analyst Certification Board).
 This means that they earned this certificate through training and passing an exam and need to recertify to maintain their credential.
 Like BCBA’s they also have a code of ethics to abide by.

 BT (Behavior Technician)